varnishcache/varnish-cache/doc/sphinx/reference/vmod.rst

-The C interface does not change with named arguments and default values, arguments remain positional and defaul values appear no differnt to user specified values.
+The C interface does not change with named arguments and default values, arguments remain positional and defaul values appear no different to user specified values.

-`Note` that default values have to be fiven in the native C-type syntax, see below.
+`Note` that default values have to be given in the native C-type syntax, see below.
 As a special case, ``NULL`` has to be given as ``0``.

 .. _ref-vmod-vcl-c-types: